 Cloud Experts Documentation

-Trident NetApp operator setup for Azure NetApp files
+Trident operator setup for Azure NetApp Files on ARO

-Note: This guide a simple “happy path” to show the path of least friction to showcasing how to use NetApp files with Azure Red Hat OpenShift.
+This guide is a simple "happy path" that shows a minimal friction way to use Azure NetApp Files with Azure Red Hat OpenShift.
 This may not be the best behavior for any system beyond demonstration purposes.

 Prerequisites